mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api-marathonlb-edgelb/index.md

 * One with no TLS certificate verification
 * One with TLS verification between HAProxy and the Kubernetes API (but not between the user and HAProxy)

-Both of these examples assume that Marathon-LB (version 1.12.1 or above) is already properly installed and configured (following the Marathon-LB [installation instructions](https://docs.mesosphere.com/services/marathon-lb/)).
+Both of these examples assume that Marathon-LB (version 1.12.1 or later) is already properly installed and configured (following the Marathon-LB [installation instructions](https://docs.mesosphere.com/services/marathon-lb/)).

 ## Marathon-LB without TLS Certificate Verification